ASKI Energy ALS-Mini-S8 and ALS-Mini-S4

 Schedule — requires maintenance window

-HARDENINGRoute all traffic to the device through a secure proxy that enforces authentication and activity logging
+HARDENINGRoute all remote access traffic through a secure proxy or VPN that enforces authentication and logging

 Mitigations - no patch available